 10: Get a Bird’s-Eye View of Vancouver

 If you’ve never been to Vancouver before, a great first stop is the Vancouver Lookout.
 The huge observation deck rises more than 550 feet into the sky and offers 360-degree views of the entire city, plus Vancouver Harbor and beautiful Vancouver Island.

 To reach the viewpoint, you’ll take a speedy 40-second ride in a glass elevator.
 One ticket is good for admission for the entire day, so you can visit in the morning, tour the city, then come back for a sunset view.
 The Vancouver Lookout is near the harbor and not too far from other popular sites like Granville Island, Gastown, and the Museum of Vancouver, so it makes sense to include it as part of a day spent exploring the city.

-Browse A Seaside Evening Market In Victoria
+11: Browse a Seaside Evening Market in Victoria

 Sidney-by-the-Sea, just 30 minutes north of Victoria, is a refuge for artists and artisans, farmers, and those who prefer a slightly more relaxed pace of life.

 Every Thursday night in the summer, Sidney-by-the-Sea hosts a downtown street market.
 The adorable small-town festival makes everyone feel like a local, with food and drink vendors, live music, activities for kids, and dozens of booths from local creators.
 It’s one of the best things to do in Victoria if you plan to pick up a few souvenirs, love live music, or just prefer small oceanfront towns to larger cities.

 12: Photograph a Famous Rock in Cannon Beach